 The project objective is to investigate urban flood risk and provide quality information to better manage and reduce flood risks in the greater Honiara area, thereby building and strengthening the city’s disaster preparedness and resilience to weather extremes.

 Component 1: Preparation of Flood Risk Study.
-This component will include the preparation of a detailed flood risk study report, which will provide:
+This component includes the preparation of a detailed flood risk study report, which provides:

 - A description of the hydrologic and hydraulic analyses that has been undertaken;

 - A presentation of results showing extents, depths, levels and hazard of design flood events;

 - A detailed assessment of flood risk in the study area;